chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 #### Aarok, the molten dread

-Darven god of innovation, creativity, and creation, especially at the forge, shaped in each era by the needs of the dwarves that worship him or the will Gotnafiskr imposes on him.
+Dwarven god of innovation, creativity, and creation, especially at the forge, shaped in each era by the needs of the dwarves that worship him or the will Gotnafiskr imposes on him.
 Already summoned as a magma Golem in the Sootbeard Mine temple.
 Perhaps summoned elsewhere.
 Aarok's bones are interred in a crypt on Mount Cineris that Jem is seaching for to prove herself Aarok's true servant over Root, who has taken shortcuts and taken dwarves' identities from them in his efforts to win back and, ultimately, rule, the homelands.
 Gotnafiskr wants to bind Aarok into a city.

 Aarok's goals: